angelo-v/wp-linked-data/README.md

 If you do not have a WebID yet, choose the first option, or get a WebID at http://my-profile.eu.
 More Information about WebID: http://webid.info/

+#### RSA Public Key

+You may enter the exponent and modulus of the public key of your WebID certificate.
+This will allow you to use your WordPress WebID for authentication elsewhere on the web.
+The wp-linked-data plugin is not yet capable of creating WebID certificates, so you will have to create the certificate with another tool (e.g. openssl) and enter the data into this section afterwards.

 ## Contact

 Please contact me for any questions & feedback: [angelo.veltens@online.de](mailto:angelo.veltens@online.de)